ginjaninja1/ListProtection/Handover.md

   cleanup if this becomes observable.

   MissingMemberDetectionService — timer interval (60 min) is a constant.
-  Future: expose via ConfigStore so user can tune via Tab 3.
+  Future: expose via ConfigStore so user can tune via Tab 4.

+  Show all candidates vs top-only per missing member — current plan is Score >= 100 filter with all qualifying shown.
+If volume is high, consider top-1 default with expand option.

+  CandidateRefreshTask.cs — file exists but content is unknown and unreviewed.
+Review and either integrate or delete before Task 7 ships.

 These are explicitly deferred.